manncyam/puzzler/README.md

 ### Step 4

-Design the building, Orbs, and lighting
+Design the building, Orbs, and lightings

 Here is the dungoen sketch

 ![Picture of a dungeon sketch](images/dungeon_sketch.JPG "Dungeon sketch on a paper")

-Figure-6 Dungeon sketch
+Figure-6 Dungeon sketch:

-In this step, there are some challenge with lighting color.
-Also the distance and the height of the orbs.
-Therefore, there are more than 5 times to test in the VR viewer.
+In this step, there are some challenges with colors of light because in PC and on iOS device are not the same.
+Also the distance and the height of the orbs need to be tested on the iOS device for serveral times with the Cardboard.

-First try, a user said the orbs are too close and heigh.
-Then the lighting is not clear enough.
+First try, a user said the orbs are too close and too low.
+Then the lighting is not clear enough and did not express any mood.

 ![Picture of a dungeon gate](images/gate.JPG "Dungeon gate in Unity")